 The church has many great artefacts, including a replica 14th sanctuary knocker (the Original is in the museum).
 People who used to knock to claim sanctuary in the church used this.
 Basically, a medieval safe space.
 One feature seen from the outside is the large bracket clock that is fixed onto the south side of the tower in 1716.
 This is rather unique by the numbers on the clock’s face.
 It uses IIII rather than IV to denote the time at 4 o’clock.

 A village church on one of my favourite walks and in the middle of the local countryside.
 The buildings date back to Norman times and are very well preserved.
 About Hardwicke Church…

-St Michael & All Saints Church in the village of Eastington is located on the banks of the River Frome.
-This church is set in some stunning scenery and a great spot to have a break while walking the River Frome.
+St Michael & All Saints Church in the village of Eastington is on the banks of the River Frome.
+This church is set in some stunning scenery and a magnificent spot to have a break while walking the River Frome.
 About…

 St Paul’s Church in Cheltenham.

-St Paul’s Church was built to be the first ‘free’ church in Cheltenham, it was founded in 1831.
-Historically Cheltenham’s vicar of the time was alarmed to see the rich of the town were coming to his church and yet their servants had nowhere to worship.
+St Paul’s Church was built to be the first ‘free’ church in Cheltenham, they founded it in 1831.
+Historically, Cheltenham’s vicar of the time was alarmed to see the rich of the town were coming to his church and yet their servants had nowhere to worship.
 The vicar set about building a church for the poor, a church where you didn’t have to pay to worship God.